elastic/elasticsearch-net-example/README.md

 )
 ```

-*Whoohoo!* Now when we search for `Elasticsearch-Azure-SAAS` we only get one result minus all the noise of Azure packages that have nothing
+*Whoohoo!* Now when we search for `Elasticsearch-Azure-PAAS` we only get one result minus all the noise of Azure packages that have nothing
 do with Elasticsearch.

 Knowing how the analysis chain works both an index and at query time, can you answer the following question?: